Having Problems Getting Medical Care For A Work Injury?

 Talk To Our Experienced Lawyers About Your Workers’ Comp Issues

-Offices in Pottstown, West Chester, Reading and Pennsburg, Pennsylvania, serving communities such as Coatesville, Douglassville, Hereford, Kutztown, West Caln Township and West Vincent Township
+Offices in Pottstown, Pennsburg, West Chester, and Reading, Pennsylvania, serving communities such as Coatesville, Douglassville, Hereford, Kutztown, West Caln Township and West Vincent Township

 Insurance companies will always be represented by attorneys who are experienced in Pennsylvania workers’ comp law.
 If you suffered injuries in a workplace accident, you need and deserve legal representation as well.
 At Wolf, Baldwin & Associates, P.C., we represent injured workers throughout southeastern Pennsylvania.
 For a free consultation, contact a denied benefits lawyer.